 The numbers are placed in a worksheet and child support is calculated pursuant to a pre-determined formula.
 In almost all cases, child support is collected pursuant to an Income Withholding Order which requires employers to garnish the monthly child support directly from the payer’s paycheck and forward these sums to the Child Support Clearinghouse in Phoenix.
 Upon the request of one or both parties, the amount of child support may change as children reach the age of majority or are otherwise emancipated, the parties change jobs or receive wage increases or decreases or other substantial and continuing changes in circumstances occur.
 In order to have a superseding child support order entered, a parent must file a petition pursuant to the Simplified Guidelines or may file a more formal Post Dissolution Order to Appear Petition in the Superior Court.
 You need a court order to change child support.
 Agreements between the parties are not effective to change a child support order.

-If a payer has not paid his or her child support as required and thirty days have passed, the payee may file a Post-Dissolution Order to Appear Petition in order to force the delinquent party to pay as previously directed.
+If a payer has not paid his or her child support as required and thirty days have passed, the payee may file a Post-Dissolution Order to Appear Petition in order to force the delinquent party to pay as previously ordered.
 The Court will calculate the arrearage and enter a Judgment in that amount against the offending party.
-This Judgment can be collected by placing a lien against property owned by the non-paying party, garnishing his or her wages or bank accounts or having the Judge order that the arrearages be satisfied monthly pursuant to a pre-set payment schedule.
-Additional collection methods include garnishing state and federal tax returns, suspension of drivers or other professional licenses or even jail or fines, if appropriate.
+Collection methods include placing a lien on a house or a car, garnishment of wages or bank accounts or tax return intercepts.